 Gloves with hazard resistance, such as chemical, cut, flame, and impact, require standards that need to be passed.
 At Watson Gloves, we take great pride in testing our gloves with globally reputed, up-to-date standards, so that you can find the right glove for your job and also feel safe in the gloves that you wear.
 Below are the standards we test.
-To learn more about a specific standard, find it under our menu, Tech Info > Standards.
+To learn more about a specific standard, click the standard title.

-ANSI/ISEA 105-2016 standard is a level of classification for cut resistance.
+ANSI/ISEA 105-2016 standard includes a level of classification for cut resistance.
 The results of the ANSI ASTM F2992-15 cut test method features 9 levels of cut resistance from A1-A9.
+Learn more.

 Assessment of performance is based on peak transmitted force with fingers and knuckles being tested.
 The lowest performing areas define performance.
 Impact resistance is based on three performance levels – the higher the level, the greater degree of protection.
 Learn more.